OpenOmics/weave/README.md

 # Requirements

 Requirements for this software should be minimal.
-Python 3.6+, potentially some python libraries, a cron daemon, and a user account with crontab access.
+Python 3.8+, snakemake, singularity, a cron daemon, and a user account with crontab access.